Matthew Harrison - Apr 25 2017

-To find where to insert your filament change in your file, you’ll need to know the layer number that you want to switch at, or the z height of that layer.
-Open up your .gcode file in your favourite text editor (or just notepad if you don’t have anything else), and open up the search command.
-The search terms to use for each slicing software to search for a particular layer number or z height are as follows, where [layer number] and is your desired layer number and [z height] is your desired z height.
+To find where to insert your filament change in your file, you'll need to know the layer number that you want to switch at, or the z height of that layer.
+Open up your gcode file in your favourite text editor and open up the search command.
+The search terms to use for each slicing software to search for a particular layer number or z height are as follows, where [layer number] is your desired layer number and [z height] is your desired z height.

 Layer number: "LAYER: [layer number]"

 Z height: "Z = [z height]"

 Z height: Search for "Z[z height]".
 It should also be right below a line stating the layer number.
 If not, it's not a layer change and it's z-hop instead.
 Keep searching until you find the one that is below the layer number line.